psharanda/Atributika/README.md

 </p>
 <br>

-`Atributika` is an easy and painless way to build NSAttributedString.
-It is able to detect HTML-like tags, links, phone numbers, hashtags, any regex or even standard ios data detectors and style them with various attributes like font, color, etc. `Atributika` comes with drop-in label replacement `AttributedLabel` which is able to make any detection clickable
+`Atributika` is a Swift library that provides a simple way to build NSAttributedString from HTML-like text, by identifying and styling tags, links, phone numbers, hashtags, and so on.
+A standalone `AtributikaViews` library offers UILabel/UITextView drop-in replacements capable of displaying highlightable and clickable links, rich customization, and solid accessibility support.

-## Intro
+## Introduction
-NSAttributedString is really powerful but still a low level API which requires a lot of work to setup things.
-It is especially painful if string is template and real content is known only in runtime.
-If you are dealing with localizations, it is also not easy to build NSAttributedString.
+While NSAttributedString is undoubtedly powerful, it's also a low-level API that demands a considerable amount of setup work.
+If your string is a template and the actual content is only known at runtime, this becomes particularly tedious.
+When dealing with localizations, constructing NSAttributedString isn't straightforward either.

-Oh wait, but you can use Atributika!
+But wait, `Atributika` comes to your rescue!

 ```swift
 let b = Attrs.font(.boldSystemFont(ofSize: 20)).foregroundColor(.red)